SEL-Columbia/modelrunner/README.md

 Development & Testing
 -----------

-Once you've made changes to your branch, start up a primary and worker, run `./testing/test_full.sh <server>` and ensure it's exit code is 0.
+Once you've made changes to your branch, start up a primary and worker in dev mode, run `./testing/test_full.sh <server>` and ensure it's exit code is 0.